The Gotham is one of the most legendary sites of Black history in Detroit.

-The building stood at 111 Orchestra Place at John R, and saw a who's-who list of visitors over its two decades as one of the country's leading black hotels: Jackie Robinson, Langston Hughes, Ella Fitzgerald, Sammy Davis Jr. and Billie Holiday.
+The building stood at 111 Orchestra Place at John R, about a block north of Mack, and saw a who's-who list of visitors over its two decades as one of the country's leading Black hotels: Jackie Robinson, Langston Hughes, Ella Fitzgerald, Sammy Davis Jr. and Billie Holiday.

 The building started its life as just another simple structure catering to the city's white majority, the Hotel Martinique.
 It was built for Albert B. Hartz by A.W.
 Kutsche & Co. and designed in the Italian Renaissance style by architect Percival R. Pereira.
-Construction started April 1, 1924.
+The building permit was approved March 28, 1923, and construction started a few days later, on April 1.
 The total investment was about $800,000 (about $11 million today, when adjusted for inflation).

 Black Detroiters were deserving of something better, and the Gotham would soon embark on its most glorious years.